Medical Negligence Lawyers

 What is medical negligence?

-You may be entitled to make a medical negligence claim if you have suffered an injury due to the negligence of a healthcare provider, such as a doctor.
 If a healthcare provider fails in their duty of care to you and the treatment provided falls below acceptable standards, you may be entitled to medical negligence, medical malpractice or medical mismanagement compensation.
 Regardless of where you were injured, our medical negligence lawyers who are conveniently located in Sydney, Parramatta, Liverpool, Penrith and Wollongong can help you.

 What does medical negligence compensation cover?